Vector Dot Product Calculator

 where:

-• A and B are vectors
+- A and B are the vectors you are calculating the dot product for

-Properties of Dot Product
+Key Properties of the Dot Product

-Key Properties:
+Fundamental Properties:

-Geometric Applications
+Geometric Applications of the Dot Product

-Finding Angles Between Vectors
+Finding Angles Between Vectors:

 θ = arccos((A · B)/(|A| |B|))

-Vector Projection
+Vector Projection:

 proj_B A = ((A · B)/|B|²)B

-Work in Physics
+Work in Physics:

 W = F · d = |F| |d| cos(θ)

-Applications in Computer Graphics
+Applications in Computer Graphics: